Find out about vaginal cancer, where it starts and how common it is.

 This isn’t the same as cancer starting in the vagina.

 Cancer starting in the vagina is known as primary vaginal cancer.
-Cancer that’s spread from another place in the body is called secondary cancer.
+Cancer that has spread from another place in the body is called secondary cancer.

 Who gets it

 We don't know the exact causes of vaginal cancer.
-It is more common in older women, nearly half of all women diagnosed are over the age of 70.
+It is more common in older women.
+Almost 40 out of 100 (almost 40%) of new cases are in females aged 75 and over.
 It is very rare in women younger than 40.

 Risk factors include: